MediciHouse07/Learning_Records/FM_05_statistics_110.md

 4754 mins, distribution is blue print of each probability that a r.v. will be a specific number;
 ### Lecture 8

+2022/11/27

+3000<->4500

+- if it is independent, it is binomial, if it is not, it is not
+- number of aces in the deck
+- the elk problem
+- 4350 mins, hypergeometric
+- TBRT

 2022/11/26

 1500<->3000